madagithub/selfie/README.md

 ```

 ## Log
-The exhibit supports a rotating log named captcha-dc.log in the root directory, that logs the following events:
+The exhibit supports a rotating log named selfie.log in the root directory, that logs the following events:
 * INIT (exhibit was started and initalization is done)
 * START|L (the exhibit was started in language L that can be en/he/ar)
 * SHOW (images taken were shown to the user)